caiiiycuk/js-dos-docs/Writerside/topics/dos-api.md

 <script src="https://v8.js-dos.com/latest/js-dos.js"></script>
 ```

+Alternatively, you can download the latest version of js-dos from [releases](https://github.com/caiiiycuk/js-dos/releases/) page.
+Or, install it via [npm](https://www.npmjs.com/package/js-dos).

 ## Provide js-dos bundle to run

 The easiest way to run some program is to prepare [js-dos bundle](jsdos-bundle.md).
 You can do it